nickandersonr/schedule/README.md

 Weekly Goals:

+- Answer technical interview questions
+- Distill and deliver a lesson on a modern technology
 - Fully formulate an idea for a full-stack project and execute it independently
 - Answer mock interview questions from instructors and outside developers
 - Demonstrate work to technical and non-technical observers
+- Explain the merge sort algorithm

 #### Week 13 - Home Stretch (9/18-9/19)